Building Widgets with SwiftUI and WidgetKit

 Summary

-Introduced in iOS 14, widgets allow apps to present important information to the user directly on the device home screen without the need to launch the app.
+Widgets allow apps to present important information to the user directly on the device’s home screen without launching the app.
 Widgets are implemented using the WidgetKit Framework and take the form of extensions added to the main app.
-Widgets are driven by timelines which control the information to be displayed to the user and when it is to appear.
-Widgets can support small, medium and large formats and may be designed to be configurable by the user.
-When adding widgets to the home screen, the user has the option to place them into a stack.
+Widgets are driven by timelines, which control the information displayed to the user and when it appears.
+Widgets can support small, medium, and large formats and may be designed to be configurable by the user.
+Users can place widgets into a stack when adding them to the home screen.
 By adjusting the relevance of a timeline entry, a widget can increase the chances of being moved to the top of the stack.